LoweloDev/QueryBridge/replit.md

-# QueryFlow
+# QueryFlow - Universal Database Query Tool

 ## Overview

-QueryFlow is a full-stack web application that provides a unified query interface for multiple database types.
-The application allows users to write queries in a simplified, natural language-like syntax and automatically translates them to the appropriate database-specific query language (SQL, MongoDB, Elasticsearch, etc.).
-It features a multi-panel interface with connection management, query editing, and result visualization capabilities.
+QueryFlow is a web-based database query tool that provides a unified interface for querying multiple database types through a common query language.
+The application features a React frontend with a Node.js/Express backend, supporting PostgreSQL, MongoDB, Redis, DynamoDB, and Elasticsearch databases.
+The core architecture centers around a universal query language that translates to database-specific queries, enabling users to work with different databases using consistent syntax.

 ## User Preferences